npm package discovery and stats viewer.

 • Cart-safe by design — browse, inspect existing orders, and manage a cart; no checkout, payment, or order mutation.

-• Browser-first logindd-cli login reuses saved local auth or an attachable signed-in browser session when possible, and otherwise opens a temporary login window.
+• Profile-first logindd-cli login reuses saved local auth, then same-machine Chrome/Brave profile state on supported platforms, then attachable signed-in browser sessions when possible, and otherwise opens a temporary login window.

 • Direct API first — auth, discovery, existing-order, and cart commands use DoorDash consumer-web GraphQL/HTTP rather than DOM clicking.